PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 We use the conventions that are consistent with that in TensorLabXD.jl.

-There are different canonical forms of the MPS: left canonical form, right canonical form, site canonical form, bond canonical form, Gamma-Lambda form...
-They can be transformed to each other.

-All these canonical forms can be obtained easily if we are in the Gamma-Lambda form.
-We need a function to change a general MPS into Gamma-Lambda form.
-To make the transformation easier, we could give a label to denote the form of the input MPS.

 The most general form of an MPS is

 ![mps_ABconvention](figures/mps_ABconvention.svg)